 Step 2 - Data Collection, Site Survey & Inventory & Analysis

-Establishing an accurate base plan involves on-site data collection by the designer.
-A digital survey will be generated providing a solid foundation for design accuracy.
-Draftroots Design has the tools required to create a 3 dimensional site model, providing an accurate depiction of the existing site conditions and topography.
-This is essential for design problems that may include grade changes and surface water analysis.
+Establishing an accurate base plan involves on-site data collection.
+A digital survey is conducted providing a solid foundation for design accuracy.
+Draftroots Design has the tools required to create 3 dimensional site models with high accuracy representations of existing site conditions and topography.
+This is essential for design problems that include grade changes and surface water analysis.